An Open Letter to the American Zen Community

 The conditions that make forgiveness possible very rarely materialize.
 First, the perpetrator must fully acknowledge his crime and the effect it had on his victim.
 He must offer sincere repentance.
 He must receive a fair and just consequence.
 Only then can his victim be given the opportunity (never required) to offer whatever form of forgiveness she feels would be an aid to her healing.

-Those of us who were not directly harmed by the perpetrators of clergy sex abuse are in no position to be offering forgiveness or absolution.
+It is important to understand that those of us who were not directly harmed by the perpetrators of clergy sex abuse are in no position to be offering forgiveness or absolution.
 We can only support victims and work diligently to prevent future abuses.

 “We all have our mud.
 Your lotus will be magnificent.”

-In my lineage, Soto Zen, students are raised on a diet of Dogen’s paradoxical language.
+In my tradition, Soto Zen, students are raised on a diet of Dogen’s paradoxical language.
 We enjoy metaphor as a tool that sparks sudden moments of awakening.
 We mimic the aphorisms we see in ancient texts to convey our own sense of profundity.

 Clergy sex abuse is a form of sexual and emotional violence perpetrated upon living, breathing women—and it is a crime.
 The American Zen community must understand this and begin to respond to it accordingly.